AvtsVivek/LearnWpfPrism/src/tasks/200380-ViewModelLocator/ReadMe.md

 - Now ruin the app.
 You should see **Hello from ViewAViewModel**
 - Try making AutoWireViewModel property above to false and then run again.
 This time it will be blank.
+- So the view model locator is true means, prism created an intance of ViewModel, then assigned to the datacontext of view.